 Referral for molecular genetic analysis is to:

-- determine carrier status and / or the risk of developing symptoms in a relative of an affected individual
+- determine carrier status and/or the risk of developing symptoms in a relative of an affected individual (carrier or predictive testing)

 Variant screening for inherited cardiac and respiratory conditions

-Next-generation sequencing including the analysis of copy number variants (CNVs)
+Next-generation sequencing (NGS) including the analysis of copy number variants (CNVs)

-We provide a comprehensive scientific interpretation of variants found in the genes relevant to the indication.
+We provide a comprehensive specialist interpretation of variants found in the genes relevant to the indication.
 Variant annotation and assessment are carried out with public and in-house databases, to accurately assess the likelihood of pathogenicity.
-On completion of the analysis, a report incorporating clinical interpretation of the variants identified is given.
+On completion of the analysis, a report incorporating clinical interpretation of the variants identified is provided.

 Sensitivity / specificity / limitations